Understanding Servicing Strategies

 Servicing a Running Operating System: Also known as online servicing, this method involves booting to audit mode to add drivers, applications, and other packages.
 Online servicing is ideal for drivers when the driver packages have co-installers or application dependencies.
 It is also efficient when most of your servicing packages have installers, or the updates are in .msi or KB.exe file formats, or the applications rely on Windows installed services and technologies (such as the .NET Framework or full Plug and Play support).

 The following illustration shows the servicing opportunities available during the various phases of deployment.

-Offline servicing was introduced with Windows Vista.
+Offline servicing was introduced with Windows Vista®.
 Offline servicing occurs when you modify or service a Windows image entirely offline without booting it first.
 For Windows Vista, the Package Manager command-line tool was provided for updating Windows images.
-In Windows 7 and Windows 8, Deployment Image Servicing and Management (DISM) replaces Package Manager.
-For Windows 8 and later, most operating system servicing operations can be performed on an offline Windows image by using the DISM command-line tool.
-DISM is installed with Windows starting with Windows 8, and is also distributed in the Windows Assessment and Deployment Kit (Windows ADK).
-For more information about DISM, see DISM - Deployment Image Servicing and M\anagement Technical Reference for Windows.
+In Windows® 7 and Windows® 8, Deployment Image Servicing and Management (DISM) replaces Package Manager.
+For Windows 8, most operating system servicing operations can be performed on an offline Windows image by using the DISM command-line tool.
+DISM is installed with Windows 8, and also distributed in the Windows Assessment and Deployment Kit (Windows ADK).
+For more information about DISM, see DISM - Deployment Image Servicing and Management Technical Reference.